-- (i) Events which are the consequence of COVID-19 or influenza; and - (ii) Common events which are the consequence of conditions preceding randomisation.
+- (i) Events which are the consequence of COVID-19, influenza, or community-acquired pneumonia; and - (ii) Common events which are the consequence of conditions preceding randomisation.

 Any SSARs that are not exempt will be reviewed by a Central Coordinating Office clinician and an assessment made of whether the event is "expected" or not (assessed against the relevant Summary of Product Characteristics or Investigator Brochure).
 Any SSARs that are not expected would be considered a Suspected Unexpected Serious Adverse Reaction (SUSAR).